-When most people think about addiction they think of illegal drugs, but it is surprising how much addiction to legal prescription drugs has overtaken the use of illegal drugs as a reason why people seek out help an opioid addiction treatment center.
+When most people think about addiction, they think of illegal drugs.
+Still, it is surprising how much addiction to legal prescription drugs has overtaken the use of illegal drugs because people seek out help from an opioid addiction treatment center.
 The misuse and overuse of prescription drugs are reaching epidemic proportions, especially in the case of opioid medications.
-This is why prescription drug abuse is a high priority issue by the National Institute of Health.
+This is why prescription drug abuse is a high-priority issue by the National Institute of Health.

-Sunstone Recovery has a dedicated prescription drug addiction treatment program at our Bend, Oregon facility for those struggling with drug misuse.
+Sunstone Recovery has a dedicated prescription drug addiction treatment program.
+Our substance abuse treatment in Bend, Oregon is designed for those struggling with a substance use disorder and are ready for help to heal.
 Even if a doctor prescribes a medication, it doesn’t mean it is safe.
-Too many individuals have found that out the hard way but there is a way back.
+Too many individuals have found that out the hard way, but there is a way back.

 Prescription Drugs And Addiction

 There are typically a few major ways that prescription drug abuse starts.
-In some cases, the addiction starts with the use of recreational illegal drugs and the prescription drugs were then switched to in order to stop using street drugs, such as heroin and cocaine.
-In this case, prescription drugs offer a similar enough high to be a viable alternative.
+In some cases, the addiction starts with illegal recreational drugs, and the prescription drugs are then switched to stop using street drugs, such as heroin and cocaine.
+In this case, prescription drugs offer a similar high to be a viable alternative.

-However, in the majority of cases, the addiction begins with drugs prescribed for a legitimate medical complaint.
+However, in most cases, the addiction begins with drugs prescribed for a legitimate medical complaint.
 They’re usually overprescribed or illegally obtained to facilitate the addiction.

 The most commonly abused prescription drugs include

 - Stimulants or methamphetamines – Ritalin, Adderall, Vyvanse